-Content For Wedding Planners
+Content for Wedding Planners

 #1 Know Your Target Audience

 There is no point in writing a blog post if you don’t know what type of clientele you’re targeting.
 This is key when coming up with content for wedding planners.
 For example, if you’re a destination wedding planner, your audience doesn’t want to read about traditional weddings with a guest count of 300.
-Destination brides want a low key, romantic venue, with lots of personal details.
+Destination brides want a low key, romantic venue with lots of personal details.
 It’s all about adventure and intimacy.
-Know your audience and write about things they would want to read about.
-You can achieve this with our free download: Brand Identity Avatar Worksheet
+Know your audience and write about things they want to read about.
+You can achieve this with our free download: Brand Identity Avatar Worksheet.

 #2 Know Your Best Type of Communication Style

 Take a moment and learn how you communicate best.
-Is it through storing telling?
+Is it through storytelling?
 Writing?
 Video?
 Podcast?
 Make sure you also know how your audience likes to get their information.
 Does this mean social media or email?
 I know that writing is my superpower tool, so that’s the method I prefer to use.
 However, that doesn’t mean I won’t make a YouTube video every now and then.
-I also prefer emailing verses using social media for a personal connection, but I still schedule it in.
+I also prefer emailing versus using social media for a personal connection, but I still schedule it in.

-#3 Get Local With Your Content
+#3 Get Local with Your Content

 #4 Pick Your Top Keywords